-Linus is director of Breakthrough’s Conservation and Development Program and a member of the Breakthrough Advisory Board.
+Linus is Director of Research and a member of the Breakthrough Advisory Board.
 Linus’s work is centered on how to preserve the world’s ecological heritage in a world of seven going on nine billion increasingly well off people.
 This has led him to review the science behind the planetary boundaries hypothesis, resulting in a report covered by The Economist and Scientific American, among others.
 This work also led to the publication in the top-ranked journal Trends in Ecology and Evolution of a paper challenging the idea of planetary-scale tipping points in the biosphere.
 Most recently, Linus was the lead author of a critical evaluation, published in the open-access journal PLoS Biology, of the methodology behind the Ecological Footprint and the oft-cited claim that humanity is in a state of global ecological overshoot.
 His current research, in collaboration with the Global Ecology Lab at University of Adelaide where Linus is a Visiting Fellow, focuses on how technological progress has decoupled humanity’s environmental footprint from economic growth, and how this process could usher in peaking and declining footprints in the 21st century (read more in this article).